AlexandreFoley/QuantiT/Readme.md

 	└──Readme.md

 - Design Document contain a small latex document that aims to explain the rationnal behind's btensor structure.
-- Documentation contain the necessary parts to build the doxygen doc from cmake, and integrate that in a (nicer looking) spinx generated documentation.
+- Documentation contain the necessary parts to build the doxygen doc from cmake, and integrate that in a (nicer looking) sphinx generated documentation.
 - extern contain dependencies in the form of git submodules (only pytorch at this moment).
 - include contains the headers files: files ending in .h or .hpp
 - Notes contain a small latex project documenting facts and thoughts about pytorch relevent to this project.